RedisGears/RedisGears/README.md

 ```

 ## Writer
-The Writer is responsable for returning the result to the client.
-RediStar comes with a default writer that return each Record as a string to the client.
-With python it is possible to use the default writer via the star context by performing:
+Writer allows to write the records back to the redis.
+The only writer available today is keyWriter which write a key record to redis.
+Notice, on cluster you might write keys to the wrong shard, it is important to do repartition before using writer (we will expend the talk about repartition later).
+Writer example (using python api), the example will write each value as key and each key as value (using python api repartition is automatically):
 ```
-ctx.returnResults(< to string function >)
+starCtx('test', '*').writeKeys(lambda x: {'key':x['value'], 'value':x['key']}).map(lambda x : str(x)).run()
 ```
-The < to string function > is a function that gets the Record as input and return string representation of the Record.

 ## Operation
 Operation is a logic unit that can be applied on the Record.
 Each operation recieves the Record as input and return result according to the operation type.
 The supported operation types are: